bienflorencia/personal-site/content/project/nature-society.md

 caption = ""

 +++

+We address the place of scientific knowledge and its relation to local knowledge on key environmental issues in Uruguay - land use, afforestation, biodiversity conservation and renewable energies - in Paso Centurión, department of Cerro Largo, Uruguay.

 **Team**: Carlos Santos (Head Coordinator); Javier Taks (Head); Gabriel Perazza; Lucía Gaucher; Magdalena Chouhy; Álvaro Soutullo; Florencia Grattarola; Andrea Garay.